 To experience a session at the spa like a true Hungarian, Captain Ulysses recommends going from one pool to the next.

 The Széchenyi Thermal Baths are located in Városliget, on the eastern bank of the Danube (Pest), in the 14th district.

 You’ll find a subway station and a tram station right next to the bath complex: Széchenyi Fürdő station, served by subway line 1 and tram line 72.

-The hop-on hop-off sightseeing buses also stop near the Széchenyi Thermal Baths.
+The hop-on hop-off sightseeing bus tours also stop near the Széchenyi Thermal Baths.

 The thermal baths are very successful with locals and tourists alike, so you’ll have to be prepared to wait in line for a while.
-The Capitaine Ulysses recommends booking skip-the-line tickets in advance, especially since the price difference is really minimal.
-Several packages are available:
+Captain Capitaine Ulysses recommends booking skip-the-line tickets in advance, especially since the price difference is really minimal.